 To Air Fry the chicken:

 - Prepare the chicken.
-Remove the chicken giblets, rinse the chicken inside out and remove any excess fat or pin feathers.
-Using kitchen towels, pat the chicken dry.
+Check for and remove any pin feathers.
+Using paper towels, pat the chicken dry.

-- Then using a brush, brush the rub all over the chicken and make sure that the chicken is well coated.
+- Brush the marinade all over the chicken and make sure that the chicken is well coated.

-- Transfer the chicken to the air fryer.
-Cook 350°F (180°C) for 30 minutes.
-Then flip the chicken over, and cook for an additional 20 minutes.
+- Transfer the chicken to the Air Fryer.
+Cook for 30 minutes, then flip the chicken over and cook for an additional 10-15 minutes.

 Notes: